zemcov/TIME_Software/cryo/readme.md

   Once the submit button has been pressed and the parameters set are valid, the program will start live graphing the data depending on the parameters given.
   The top right graph is the current data being plotted, the middle graph being the last interval of data plotted, currently set to 120 seconds.
+# need to include directions on how to change the interval shown, we should probably include an extra parameter that can be changed on the screen.
   The bottom is the heatmap of the channels, with the 8 channels going horizontally and the 32 rows going vertically.
 The left side under the Submit and Quit buttons is a list of all the parameters set including the UTC time the live graphing started.
 Below that is the ability to change channels for the live graphing,